Like a lot of you, I carry a notebook every day and take a ton of handwritten notes about almost everything from grocery lists to my someday novel.

 It is capable of searching images for recognizable text, but as you can see from this explanation of EverNote OCR, it is severely limited for the purposes of converting handwritten notes to text, especially if they are written in cursive.

-Moleskine offers a Moleskine EverNote Notebook which is supposed to make handwritten text searchable.
+Moleskine offers a Moleskine EverNote Notebook which is supposed to make the handwritten text searchable.
 However, from what I’ve read, it has the same shortcomings as most other OCR: it just doesn’t read sloppy print or cursive that well.

 So at this point, it’s looking like the two best options are scanning notebooks into PDFs or reading them into text with a speech-to-text program.
 Either way promises a long slog that I’m not looking forward to.